 Before you put in the eye drops

-- When putting in eye drops, always watch your child closely.
+- When putting in the eye drops, always watch your child closely.

 - Before you begin, wash your hands with soap and water and dry them well.